The Lake (TV series)

 The Lake is a Canadian comedy television series created by Julian Doucet for Amazon Prime Video.
-The series is Amazon's first scripted Canadian Amazon Original series, and premiered on June 17, 2022.
+The series was Amazon's first scripted Canadian Amazon Original series, and premiered on June 17, 2022.
 In advance of the official series premiere, the first two episodes received a preview screening at the 2022 Inside Out Film and Video Festival.
-In July 2022, the series was renewed for a second season.
+In July 2022, the series was renewed for a second season, which premiered on June 9, 2023.
+On January 6, 2024, Jordan Gavaris announced The Lake was not renewed for a third season.

 Premise

-After returning from abroad following a break-up with his long-term partner, Justin plans to connect with his teenage daughter he gave up for adoption.
-His plans to make new memories with his daughter at the family cottage go awry when he discovers his parents left it to his picture-perfect step-sister, Maisy-May.
+After returning from abroad following a breakup with his long-term partner, Justin plans to connect with his teenage daughter he gave up for adoption.
+His plans to make new memories with her at the family cottage go awry when he discovers his parents left it to his picture-perfect stepsister, Maisy-May.